Skip to main content

 Ms Regina Weiss

-Ms Weiss is a graduate of the University of Tasmania and commenced her legal career as Associate to the Honourable Chief Justice Alan Blow.
+Ms Regina Weiss is a graduate of the University of Tasmania and commenced her legal career as Associate to the Honourable Chief Justice Alan Blow.
 She was a Federal Prosecutor and then moved to The Hague, where from 2007 to 2016, she prosecuted war crimes and crimes against humanity at the International Criminal Court (ICC).

 The Legal Profession Board of Tasmania is